Table of Contents

 For guys, the Phoenix formula is a good single place to start.
 It’s got the shilajit, but plenty more.

 If you’re looking for one place to begin, the above formulas may be the place to start.
-And if you want more focus on natural weight loss, than add one, or all of the above three herbal supplements I just mentioned to the mix.
+And if you want more focus on natural weight loss, then add one or all of the above three herbal supplements I just mentioned to the mix.
+Also be sure to check out our article on Guduchi for weight loss.

 Remember, using herbs for weight loss won’t make up for a lack of the basics.
 But if you consume these herbs in addition to working on all the basics, you can achieve great results.